princewill2001/Edu-Tech-Website/README.md

 # Edu-Tech Website
 ## Description
 Welcome to my project!
 This is an Educational Tech Website made using HTML, CSS and JavaScript.
 The Purpose of the website was to test my knowledge around Frontend Web Development, and to also understand the concept behind building multipage websites.
-I also used SwiperJS CDN to call the Slider feature for the Student Testimonials. *You can read about the SwiperJS API here:* https://swiperjs.com/swiper-api
+I also used SwiperJS CDN to call the Slider feature for the Student Testimonials section. *You can read about the SwiperJS API here:* https://swiperjs.com/swiper-api

 ## Contributions
 I will welcome any and all contributions.
 Here is how you can help: